RoyCodes/Soracom-Subscriber-Status-Management/README.md

 Spot check the CSV file to make sure that there are no issues.

 # Step 4
-Add your API key and a fresh token to the Python script `dormant_imsi_to_standby.py` and then run it.
+Generate a Soracom API key and token by calling the Soracom auth API with your credentials.
+Next, add your API key and the fresh token to the Python script `dormant_imsi_to_standby.py` and then run it.
 This script will loop through each IMSI in `dormant_imsi_list.csv` and set it to STANDBY status.
 Please note that fees may apply when using STANDBY, so please check our [Pricing & Fee Schedule](https://developers.soracom.io/en/docs/reference/fees/#soracom-air-for-cellular) for reference.